pedromsrocha/linear-mvars/README.md

 By using the LVars API in Linear Haskell your programs are guaranteed to be deadlock-free, this follows because of linear types and the safe API for LVars manipulation.

-More specifically, the linear type system disallows arbitrary LVars values from being copied and consumed, they can only be shared and disposed with the provided API methods `share` and `dispose`.
+More specifically, the linear type system disallows LVars values from being arbitrarily copied and consumed, they can only be shared and disposed with the provided API methods `share` and `dispose`.

 The API guarantees that at most one LVar can be shared among two concurrent threads, guaranteeing that the sharing topologies are always acyclic.
 If we were allowed to share more than one LVar, we could easily obtain potentially-blocked programs such as
 ```haskell